Pat Hills

-Patrick Darcy Hills AO (31 December 1917 – 22 April 1992) was a New South Wales politician.
+Patrick Darcy Hills AO (31 December 1917 – 22 April 1992) was an Australian politician.
 He served in various high offices across the state most notably the Deputy Premier of New South Wales, Leader of the Opposition and as the Lord Mayor of Sydney.

 Early life

 Hills was born in the Sydney suburb of Surry Hills.
 He was educated at Marist Brothers High School, Darlinghurst and was apprenticed as an electrical engineer.

-He was an alderman on Sydney City Council from 1948 to 1956 and Lord Mayor of Sydney from 1953 to 1956.
+He was an alderman on Sydney City Council from 1948 to 1956 and Lord Mayor of Sydney from 1953 to 1956, during which time he was fooled into carrying a fake Olympic torch.